Astros vs. Guardians Player Props Betting Odds

-You can find player prop bet odds for Kyle Tucker, Jose Ramirez and others on the Houston Astros and Cleveland Guardians heading into their matchup at 8:10 PM ET on Monday at Minute Maid Park.
+You can see player prop bet odds for Kyle Tucker, Jose Ramirez and others on the Houston Astros and Cleveland Guardians ahead of their matchup at 8:10 PM ET on Tuesday at Minute Maid Park.

 Bet on this matchup or its props with BetMGM!